 Those that do have access to their murky waters are able to trade privately and directly with other participants.
 While dark pool volume is reflected “on the tape,” whether the trade was a buy or sell is not.

 Dark pools do have some reporting requirements.
 Every week, the total ATS activity is listed by security on FINRA’s website.

 However, by the time the data goes public, it is already out of date.
 Remember, this is coming from the industry that has the infrastructure to check multiple exchanges for prices in nanoseconds and execute billions of trades per day.
 But when it comes to basic transparency reporting….30-day latency.

-Retail investor orders often get filled in dark pools through the payment for order flow business model.
+Retail investor orders often get filled in dark pools through the payment-for-order-flow business model.
 In the GameStop run up earlier this year, it was revealed that Robinhood was routing its order flow to marker maker Citadel for fulfillment.
 That means Citadel essentially had exclusivity in processing Robinhood investor orders.

-Which is exactly why it is hidden from public view.
+That is exactly why it is hidden from public view.

 Rule 19c-3: There are no rules for Wall Street

 True to their nature, dark pool trading slithered into legal standing through a seemingly innocuous enough, cleverly named ‘Rule 19c-3.’